tydb

 Field equality, comparison operators (at field level) and logical operators (at top level).

-The Query API is very similar to MongoDB, You can select documents based on field equality or use comparison operators ($lt, $lte, $gt, $gte, $in, $nin, $ne, $eq).
+The Query API is , You can select documents based on field equality or use comparison operators ($lt, $lte, $gt, $gte, $in, $nin, $ne, $eq).
 You can also use logical operators $or, $and, $not and $where.

 Field equality